 The name Toledano derives from the city of Toledo in Spain where, in the Middle Ages, people from the Christian, Jewish, and Islamic traditions conversed, shared ideas, and translated texts.
 This fusion of religion and philosophy brought about the modern working method and metaphysics that underpin the Toledano tradition.

-Z’EV BEN SHIMON HALEVI AND THE TOLEDANO TRADITION
+Z’EV BEN SHIMON HALEVI (1933-2020) AND THE TOLEDANO TRADITION

 The Kabbalah Society, founded in the early 1970s, is a loose affiliation of groups worldwide that teach and pass on the Toledano Tradition.
 Z’ev ben Shimon Halevi was its Principal Tutor and a Fellow of the Temenos Academy in London.
 Born into an English Sephardic Jewish family in 1933, Halevi began to study Kabbalah in his early twenties.
 In the 1970s he started to teach and write books on Kabbalah, and subsequently taught and lectured extensively around the world.

 From those early beginnings, study groups now meet regularly worldwide.
-Halevi’s books are written so as to inspire individual and group contemplation amongst companions of the light.
+Halevi’s books are written in a way to inspire individual and group contemplation amongst companions of the light.
 Together with meditation, conversations, and experience, this form of contemplation is one of the most important and effective methods of oral transmission.
 Each group is autonomous and teaches the tradition in a form that is relevant to its own time and place.
 Thereby, the Toledano Tradition constitutes an esoteric school operating explicitly within the marketplace of life.

 For over 40 years, Joanna Lapage-Browne and Kurt Browne studied with Halevi, taught groups, and raised a family in their home in northwest London which has been and continues to be, a home for the School.